| Ancient Ships: The Ships of AntiquityMerchant Vessels and Pleasure Craft of the 2nd and 1st Millennia

 with volcanic ash to create a literal time casual that was only

+to be opened again in the twentieth century.
 This ancient history recorded as frescos on a wall was covered

 in volcanic ash preserving a visual record of the culture and Greek